-Today’s topic is how to grow a photoperiod cannabonsai plant that stays alive for an extended amount of time while providing clones or a genetic bookmark in one’s cannabis plant collection.
+In this article, I’ll review how to grow a cannabonsai plant that stays alive for an extended amount of time while providing clones or a genetic bookmark in one’s cannabis plant collection.
+In cannabis growing, this is referred to as a “mother plant”

 What is a mother plant?

-Which brings us to my Venom OG featured in this episode.
-For those who are just tuning in, this is a Venom OG clone I grabbed from back in episode 4 from a local dispensary.
-It was about a month old when I got it, and I made this composition about 4 months ago so this lady has been chillin for some time now.
+This brings us to my Venom OG featured in episode 9 of Zen Cannabonsai.
+For those who are just tuning in, this is a Venom OG clone I grabbed back in episode 4 from a local dispensary.
+It was about a month old when I got it, and I made this composition about 4 months ago so this lady has been chilling for some time now.

 While this plant is a bit on the elaborate end due to the rocks here, the principles of how to keep a cannabonsai mother are basically the same.